ChaoticTrials/ModMeta/docs/skyblock-builder/1.20.x/config/world.md

 will only use the biomes in the list.
 Keep in mind that each dimension needs at least one valid biome!

 A list with all possible structures can be found in `config/skyblockbuilder/data/biomes.txt`.

+## Prevent scheduled ticks
+This is used to prevent gravel or sand from falling when generating the island.
+To define which blocks will be prevented, use the block tag `skyblockbuilder:prevent_scheduled_tick`.
+This is filled with fallable blocks by default.
+This includes all sand, gravel, and concrete powder types, as well as any anvil, pointed dripstone, and the dragon egg.

+## Leave to Overworld
+This can be enabled if the overworld is still normal, and maybe there's no spawn.
+This will force the player to be teleported to the overworld world spawn instead of the default spawn.